 —Zaelene Maxwell-Butler, Ngai Tai ki Tāmaki

-The existing piers 3 & 4 will be replaced by six new berths stretching along the western edge of Queens Wharf.
+The existing piers 3 & 4 have been replaced by six new berths stretching along the western edge of Queens Wharf.
 People can now arrive and depart with ease via three spacious 6m wide gangways, which are sheltered from the weather by a cantilevered canopy structure.
 The gangways connect to six near identical floating pontoons that move with the tide.

 One of the project’s key design challenges was to deliver a civic response to the infrastructure requirements within a highly valued and congested public space.
 The design has delicately negotiated a balance between the existing and future requirements of various users, operators, owners, asset managers and stakeholders, in an environment that encompasses the environmental complexities of a coastal location, climate change, sea level rise, changes in weather patterns, and water quality.
 Important design considerations ranged from the pragmatics of vessel size, loading and manoeuvring, the art of passenger flow and management, the specifics of material selection in a marine environment, the scale of an appropriately civic response, a sensitivity to heritage.